Skip to page content

 MEd in Special Education (General Curriculum)

-The MEd in Special Education is for students entering the master’s program who have completed undergraduate training in a teacher education field and who have a teaching certificate.
-This advanced program includes the study of research methods and findings that allow students to become skilled consumers.
-What makes your MEd experience unique is the formal research done as part of your final applied project.
+The M.Ed. in Special Education is for students seeking a Master’s degree who have completed undergraduate training in a teacher education field and who have a teaching certificate.
+This advanced program includes the study of research methods and findings that allow students to become informed consumers of research and skilled practitioners.
+What makes the M.Ed. experience unique is the formal research conducted as part of the applied project.

 Highlights